HtmlLoverExe/MultiUserbot/README.md

 > python MultiUserbot.py
 - If it's the first time your run it, it will ask for your phone number and other stuff to login to telegram.
 - You may need to use /commands on a random chat to see which commands are avaiable.

+# Changelog
+- Added /wikipedia, /iplog and /show
+- In the future I'll rewrite it as it's pretty messy.